Emergencies can occur suddenly and planning for your pets and animals keeps everyone safe.

 Having a plan, and practicing it regularly, is critical to ensure the animals in the care of these facilities are safe in a range of emergency situations.

-The Planning for Emergencies - A Guide for Animal Holding Establishments - NSW DPI and Planning for Summer Emergencies - a best practice guide for Animal Holding Facilities - Hanrob and PIAA are both comprehensive guides that can assist with planning.
+The Planning for Emergencies - A Guide for Animal Holding Establishments - NSW DPI is a comprehensive guide that can assist with planning.

 Some factors to consider when making your plan: